Emberwalker/instagrim/README.md

 Just want to run the thing locally?
 These commands spin up an embedded instance of Tomcat 8 on port 8880, with context path `/Instagrim` which can be killed by pressing any key after the prompt.
 This also theoretically performs hot-reload when any part of the project is changed.
+Note that you still need a working instance of Cassandra listening on localhost for this to work!

 - Windows: `.\gradlew.bat appRun`
 - Mac/Linux: `./gradlew appRun`